 You’ve won several innovation awards.
 Would you say you’ve received significant support from public institutions and manufacturers?

 Yes, we receive support from various public institutions in Switzerland, including the SFOE (Swiss Federal Office of Energy) and Innosuisse (Swiss Innovation Funding Agency), as well as from the canton of Vaud, where our headquarters is located.
 These organizations help with certification and event organization.
-On the industrial side, we collaborate with ten companies across Europe and other regions, with combined sales exceeding 4 billion francs.
+On the industrial side, we have partnerships with many large companies across Europe and other regions, many of whom have sales in excess of 4 billion francs.
 These companies must comply with new regulations or face penalties.
 For instance, manufacturers of boats and skis—whose current production is 100% non-recyclable—are facing challenges due to new European laws on extended producer responsibility, which will soon prohibit the sale of non-recyclable products.
 As a result, developing sustainable and recyclable solutions has become a strategic priority for them.

 Any final thoughts?